-Gil Peles has substantial experience in a broad range of litigation matters including entertainment, intellectual property, employment, corporate, and general commercial disputes.
+Gil Peles has substantial experience in a broad range of litigation matters including entertainment law, intellectual property law, employment law, corporate law, and general commercial disputes.
 He has litigated on behalf of large and small companies, individuals, and celebrities in a wide array of industries.

 Mr. Peles is an approved outside counsel and has worked as a contract in-house anti-piracy counsel for The Walt Disney Company.
 Prior to The Walt Disney Company, Mr. Peles worked for more than five years at Proskauer Rose LLP, a top international law firm.

-Mr. Peles has published numerous articles in the field of intellectual property law and his publications have been cited nationwide by more than one hundred legal journals and media outlets, including the Harvard Journal of Sports & Entertainment Law, the UCLA Entertainment Law Review, Connecticut Law Review, and the Rutgers Law Review.
+Mr. Peles has published numerous articles in the field of intellectual property law, and his publications have been cited nationwide by more than 100 legal journals and media outlets, including the Harvard Journal of Sports & Entertainment Law, UCLA Entertainment Law Review, Connecticut Law Review, and Rutgers Law Review.

 Mr. Peles received his Juris Doctorate from the University of California at Berkeley (Boalt Hall), where he was awarded a Prosser Prize in Copyright Law and served as an editor and board member of the Berkeley Technology Law Journal.
 He also graduated with honors from the University of California at Berkeley, with undergraduate degrees in Political Science and Rhetoric.

-- Represented the Wrigley family estate in a litigation matter against a creditor.
-Drafted summary judgment motion, defeated a $1.8 million claim, and obtained a $1.5 million judgment.
+- Wrigley family case: Represented the estate of a member of the Wrigley family in litigation against a creditor.
+Drafted summary judgment motion, defeated a $1.8 million claim, and obtained a $1.5 million judgment for his client.

 Mr. Peles’ publications including the following articles: